jhagelback/ml-workshop/README.md

-This is a repository for a workshop/competency development in Applied Machine Learning.
+This is a repository for a workshop/competency development in AI and Applied Machine Learning.
 See the Wiki for more information.